A tale of two shuffle algebras: Quantum toroidal

 where $\mu = \frac {k'}{nl}$, and $\tilde{p}_{[v;v+x)}^{(y)} = \sum_{v' \in \BZ/n\BZ} p_{[v';v'+x)}^{(y)} \cdot \left[q^{-\delta_x^0} \delta_{v'}^v + \delta_x^0(q-q^{-1}) \frac {\oq^{\frac 2n \cdot \overline{y(v-v')}}}{\oq^2-1} \right]$.
 By the induction hypothesis, the left-hand side of the expression above lies in the subalgebra generated by the elements \eqref{eqn:degree one piece}, hence so does the right-hand side, which we henceforth denote $\rhs$.
 Clearly, $\rhs \in \CB_\mu^+$, and it can therefore be expressed as a sum of products of the simple and imaginary generators:

 By the induction hypothesis, all products of more than one simple or imaginary generator lie in the subalgebra generated by the elements \eqref{eqn:degree one piece}.
-We conclude that $\sum_{r} \alpha_{u}^r \cdot p^\mu_{l\bde, r}$ also does, for all $u \in \{1,...,n\}$, hence so does each $p^\mu_{l\bde, r}$ (the matrix $\alpha^r_u$ has full rank, as shown in the last paragraph of the proof of Theorem 4.5 of \cite{PBW}).
+We conclude that $\sum_{r} \alpha_{u}^r \cdot p^\mu_{l\bde, r}$ also lies in the same algebra, for all $u \in \{1,...,n\}$.
+Since the matrix $\alpha^r_u$ has full rank (as shown in \cite{PBW}), we conclude that $p^\mu_{l\bde, r}$ also lies in the subalgebra generated by the elements \eqref{eqn:degree one piece}, precisely what we needed to show.

 \end{proof}